 San Francisco's World Famous Cable Cars

-The cable cars were invented here in 1873, dominated the city’s transit scene for more than 30 years, were almost extinguished by the 1906 Earthquake and Fire, soldiered on through two World Wars as a quaint relic (even then), survived an assassination attempt by misguided (or malicious) politicians in the late 1940s, were wounded in a follow-up assault in the 1950s, but survived it all to become a worldwide symbol of San Francisco.
+Cable cars soon dominated San Francisco's transit scene, with more than a dozen lines, including five on the city's main street, Market Street.
+The 1906 Earthquake and Fire ended the cable era on Market Street, but other lines soldiered on through two World Wars as a quaint relic (even then), survived an assassination attempt by misguided (or malicious) politicians in the late 1940s, were wounded in a follow-up assault in the 1950s, and yet survived it all to become a worldwide symbol of San Francisco.

-Today, they are one of two National Historic Landmarks that move (New Orleans’ St. Charles streetcar line is the other), and both their continued operation and minimum level of service are locked into San Francisco’s City Charter.
+In 1957, with the closure of a line in Dunedin, New Zealand, San Francisco became unique in operating a street-running railway system powered by an endless underground cable -- in other words, only San Francisco had cable cars!
+In 1964, San Francisco's cable cars were named the first moving National Historic Landmark.
+Today, both their continued operation and minimum level of service are locked into San Francisco’s City Charter.
 Their history is a fascinating amalgam of technology, politics, and passion.
 Here, we concentrate on the basics of the current system.

 Today, there are two types of cable cars in regular service.
-Though they differ in appearance, their operation is almost identical (see ‘How they work’ below).
+Though they differ in appearance, their operation is almost identical.
+(See how cable cars work.)

 The two Powell Street lines (Powell-Hyde & Powell-Mason) use smaller cable cars, operable from only one end.
 They thus require turntables to reverse direction at the ends of the line.
 There are 28 Powell cars kept on the roster at any given time.
 Thanks to a project supported by us, Market Street Railway, nine of the cars in the Powell fleet now sport historic liveries recapturing the way Powell cable cars looked during various periods in the twelve-decade history of the service.